PictureElement/nextjs-strapi-portfolio-starter/README.md

 ✅ Optimized images:

-- Explicit dimensions to prevent layout shifts.
+- Explicit dimensions to prevent layout shifts and enhancing user experience.
-- Priority loading for critical images.
+- Priority loading for critical above-the-fold images and lazy loading for non-essential images, reducing initial page load time and enhancing user experience.
-- The `sizes` property is used to serve appropriately sized images for different screen widths and device pixel ratios, reducing unnecessary bandwidth usage and improving page load times.
+- Utilization of the `sizes` property to serve appropriately sized images for different screen widths and device pixel ratios, minimizing bandwidth usage and improving page performance.

 ### SEO & accessibility

 ✅ Semantic HTML:

 - Ensures accessibility and screen reader compatibility.
+- Enhances SEO by providing clear structure and context to web content, making it easier for search engines to crawl, index, and understand the content.
+This can improve visibility and relevance in search results.

 ✅ SEO enhancements:

-- Automated sitemap.xml generation.
+- Automated XML sitemap generation.
 - Canonical tags for all pages.
 - Supports various JSON-LD schemas (e.g., Organization, Person, BlogPosting, ItemPage, ContactPage, CollectionPage, WebPage) to enhance SEO and provide rich search engine results.
 - OpenGraph metadata for social sharing across platforms.